Author of God's Will for Monsters

 Author of Brooklyn Antidiluvian

 Rachelle Cruz is from Hayward, California.
 She is the author of God's Will for Monsters, which won an American Book Award in 2018 and the 2016 Hillary Gravendyk Regional Poetry Prize.
 She was appointed the 2018-2020 Inlandia Literary Laureate during which founded a summer writing program for young people, Poetry is Power, among other community projects.
 She co-edited Kuwento: Lost Things, an anthology of Philippine Myths with Lis P. Sipin-Gabon.
 The second edition of her comics resources, Experiencing Comics: An Introduction to Reading, Discussing and Creating Comics, was published in 2021.
-Her work has appeared in Poets & Writers Magazine, the San Francisco Chronicle, As/Us, Yellow Medicine Review, The Lit Pub, The Collagist, Bone Bouquet, PANK, Muzzle Magazine, Inlandia: A Literary Journey, among others.
-She currently teaches Genre Fiction in the low-residency MFA program at Western Colorado University.
+Her work has appeared in Strange Horizons, Poets & Writers Magazine, the San Francisco Chronicle, As/Us, Yellow Medicine Review, The Lit Pub, The Collagist, Bone Bouquet, PANK, Muzzle Magazine, Inlandia: A Literary Journey, among others.
 An Emerging Voices Fellow, a Kundiman Fellow and a VONA writer, she lives and writes in Southern California.

 Rachelle Cruz is the author of God's Will for Monsters, which won an American Book Award in 2018 and the 2016 Hillary Gravendyk Regional Poetry Prize.
 She co-edited Kuwento: Lost Things, an anthology of Philippine Myths with Lis P. Sipin-Gabon.
 The second edition of her comics text resource, Experiencing Comics: An Introduction to Reading, Discussing and Creating Comics, was published in 2021.
-Her work has also appeared in Poets & Writers Magazine, the San Francisco Chronicle, Yellow Medicine Review, among others.
-She currently teaches Genre Fiction in the low-residency MFA program at Western Colorado University.
+Her work has also appeared in Strange Horizons, Poets & Writers Magazine, the San Francisco Chronicle, Yellow Medicine Review, among others.

 You can contact her at rachelle [dot] a [dot] cruz [at] gmail.com.